ReticentFacade/secretKeyper/README.md

 - **Feature Requests**: Have an idea for a new feature or improvement?
 Feel free to suggest it by opening an issue.

 - **Code Contributions**: If you're a developer, you can fork the repository, make your changes, and create a pull request.
-We welcome code contributions of all sizes.

 - **Documentation**: Improving documentation is always helpful.
 If you find areas where the documentation can be enhanced, please submit a pull request.